 - TCP/IP access.
 This access must exist between the host system and the machine with the web browser.
 This can be over any medium, including Ethernet, token ring, ATM, or dial-up SLIP/PPP. - A specific IP port or socket number.
 The software must communicate with a specific IP port or socket number.
-If there is a firewall or router, ensure the administrator does not restrict traffic over that socket (normally, the socket used is 2002). - A compatible web browser.
+If there is a firewall or router, ensure the administrator does not restrict traffic over that socket. - Normally, the socket number used with TPM release 1.5 and later is 3726.
+For TPM releases 1.4 and earlier, the default socket used was 2002. - A compatible web browser.
 HTML-compatible web browsers with JavaScript support, such as Microsoft's Internet Explorer (IE) version 5.0, Netscape's 4.x, and Netscape's Mozilla 1.0 browsers have been tested.
 The browser can execute on any machine.
 The operating system of the client machine is not important. - Your Fibre Channel host adapter and drivers must be properly configured. - Operating system.
 TPM supports the following IRIX versions: - IRIX 6.5.8 or later for the 1Gb/s TP9100 (FFX) RAID Controllers - IRIX 6.5.16 or later for the 2Gb/s TP9100 (FFX-2) RAID Controllers - Operating system.
-TPM supports the following Linux versions: - Linux 7.75 firmware only for the 1Gb/s TP9100 (FFX) RAID Controllers
+TPM supports the following Linux versions:

-- Linux, SGI environment 7.2 or later with SGI ProPack SGI Altix 3000 series servers using only TPM 1.4 or later - 2Gb/s TP9100 (FFX-2) RAID Controllers
+- Linux 7.75 firmware only for the 1Gb/s TP9100 (FFX) RAID Controllers - Linux, SGI environment 7.2 or later with SGI ProPack SGI Altix 3000 series servers using only TPM 1.4 or later - 2Gb/s TP9100 (FFX-2) RAID Controllers